mycelial/docs/docs/getting-started/tutorial.md

 \q
 ```

-## Create an Account in the Mycelial App
+## Create an Account with Mycelial

 Go to [`https://app.mycelial.com`](https://app.mycelial.com) and create an account.